catseye/ellsync/README.md

     ellsync router.json /media/user/External1/art/ /home/user/art/

-we will be prevented, because it is an error, because the direction of the backup stream is always from cache to canonical.
+we will be prevented, because it is an error, because the direction of the backup stream is always from canonical to cache.

 Various other configurations are prevented.
 You may have noticed that rsync is sensitive about whether a directory name ends in a slash or not.  ellsync